flyocloud/nitro-astro/lib/README.md

   await useEntitiesApi().entityByUniqueid({ uniqueid, lang: Astro.currentLocale });
   ```

+> [!NOTE]
-Note: If your entity details are internationalized (i18n), you need to create separate detail pages for each language.
+> If your entity details are internationalized (i18n), you need to create separate detail pages for each language.

 ```
 .